muratk5n/thirdwave/en/README.md

 Even if there is a single soldier there, that steals valuable think-time IMO..
-Now the country is an "open case", along with other tasks, you have to worry about it, think about it..
+Now the country is an "open case", along with other tasks, you have to worry about it, think about it, in military terms..
 I dont think central govs have that kind of attn, processing time..
+Now military they'll roll it up in a broad terrorism effort, and the rest will be diplomacy, more comfortable ground for civilian gov.

 "There were so few soldiers left in AFG, why bother (to leave)?"